Burhan-Q/burhans-brain-droppings/docs/blog/posts/vibes.md

 According to [OpenAI](https://platform.openai.com/docs/concepts/tokens#tokens), as a rough approximation $1$ token is ~$4$ characters and for anyone curious you can try their
 [online tokenizer](https://platform.openai.com/tokenizer).
 As a point of reference, the previous sentence (including all the markdown formatting) was only $55$ tokens using the `GPT-4o` and `GPT-4o mini` tokenizers.
-Not that much considering that costs are `$/1M tokens`, however this entire article is $6,000$ tokens and while still small, is no where near the length of what a live website, SaaS service, or fully developed code project would require.
+Not that much considering that costs are `$/1M tokens`, however this entire article is $3,313$ tokens and while still small, is nowhere near the length of what a live website, SaaS service, or fully developed code project would require.
 So what's the point about the pricing then?

 Without LLMs, vibe coding wouldn't exist.
 Since the release of ChatGPT, lots of people and businesses have been looking for ways to extract value from them.
 Anyone who's been paying attention to the LLM space knows that they're not perfect, and anyone who writes code for a living knows that they can actually be problematic.
 The LLM that